 - Palpation: Tinel sign over medial tibial fossa16

 - Sensation: Hypesthesia in medial leg; may be provoked with passive thigh hyperextension or deep palpation proximal to medial femoral condyle

-Screen for connective tissue disorders, diabetes, thyroid dysfunction, infection, amyloidosis, sarcoidosis, renal dysfunction, heavy metal intoxication (lead, copper), alcohol, nutritional deficits or supplement misuse3
+Screen electrolyte imbalances, diabetes, thyroid dysfunction, infection, amyloidosis, sarcoidosis, systemic vascular or connective tissue diseases, renal dysfunction, heavy metal intoxication (lead, copper, arsenic), alcohol, nutritional/vitamin deficits (B1, B6, B9, B12, Folate) or supplement misuse3

 - Radiographs assess for fracture or bony lesion if history of trauma, cancer, or implant impinging on nerve